(II) At t = 0, a particle starts from rest at 𝓍 = 0 , y = 0... | Channels for Pearson+

 Acceleration

 Acceleration is the rate of change of velocity of an object with respect to time.
-In this case, the particle has a constant acceleration vector given by (4.0 î + 3.0 ĵ) m/s², which means it accelerates at 4.0 m/s² in the x-direction and 3.0 m/s² in the y-direction.
-Understanding acceleration is crucial for determining how the velocity of the particle changes over time.
+In this scenario, the particle has a constant acceleration vector given by (4.0 î + 3.0 ĵ) m/s², which indicates that it accelerates in both the x and y directions.
+This vector can be broken down into its components, allowing for the calculation of the particle's velocity over time.

 Recommended video: